|Fair Isle Marine Environment & Tourism Initiative | sitemap | log in|

 FIMETI - Introduction

-The Fair Isle Marine Environment and Tourism Initiative (FIMETI) is a Fair Isle community-led initiative in partnership with Fair Isle Bird Observatory Trust and The National Trust for Scotland.
+The Fair Isle Marine Environment and Tourism Initiative (FIMETI) was a Fair Isle community-led initiative in partnership with Fair Isle Bird Observatory Trust and The National Trust for Scotland.

 The Initiative was set up in 1995 by the Fair Isle community, concerned at steady and unremitting damage to its marine environment.